(A few political events are added in order to provide context that may have had influence on the course of the life of Tinco Lycklama)

 - 12/1876 : Tinco resigns by letter from the Société des Sciences Naturelles et Historiques, des Lettres et des Beau-Arts de Cannes (see source : Mémoires de la Société, Tome VI, 1876…)

-- Tinco Lycklama moves to from the Villa Escarras (on the current rue Latour Maubourg) to the Villa Lycklama (also named Escarras) at the route des Tignes).
+- Tinco Lycklama moves from the Villa Escarras (on the current rue Latour Maubourg) to the Villa Lycklama (previously called Villa Bressane, later also named Villa Eritia) at the chemin des Tignes).

 - Between 15-22/10/1877 – Tinco returns to Villa Lycklama (Escarras), Cannes (Courrier de Cannes, 28/10/1877, see source…)